gvwilson/sql-tutorial/index.md

 {% include without.md file="autoincrement.sql" %}

--   Database automatically increments `ident` each time a new record is added
+-   Database _autoincrements_ `ident` each time a new record is added
 -   Use that field as the primary key
     -   So that if Mik changes their name again, we only have to change one fact in the database